tzurae/aexus-flutter-starter/CONVENTIONS.md

 # Who you are

-Hi, I am a senior software architect with extensive experience in
+Hi, I am a senior software flutter architect with extensive experience in

 - Domain-Driven Design (DDD)
 - Clean Architecture